YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/Functions/Index.rst

 Functions
 ---------

 Functions are applied to the value of the field.
-It can be also applied to left and right contents.
-In this case, "Left" or "Right" should be added to the function name and the optional attributes.
+They can be also applied to left and right contents.
+In this case, "Left" or "Right" should be added to the function name and the optional attributes (**Not yet implemented in SAV Library Mvc**).

 ======================================================= =========== ============ ==== ====
 Property                                                Data type   Default      Plus Mvc
 ======================================================= =========== ============ ==== ====
-:ref:`Functions.makeDateFormat`                         None                     Yes  No :ref:`Functions.makeEmailLink`                          None                     Yes  No :ref:`Functions.makeExtLink`                            None                     Yes  No :ref:`Functions.makeImage`                              None                     Yes  No :ref:`Functions.makeItemLink`                           None                     Yes  No :ref:`Functions.makeLink`                               None                     Yes  Yes :ref:`Functions.makeNewWindowLink`                      None                     Yes  No :ref:`Functions.makeUrlLink`                            None                     Yes  No :ref:`Functions.makeXmlLabel`                           None                     Yes  No
+:ref:`Functions.makeDateFormat`                         None                     Yes  Yes :ref:`Functions.makeEmailLink`                          None                     Yes  Yes :ref:`Functions.makeExtLink`                            None                     Yes  No :ref:`Functions.makeImage`                              None                     Yes  No :ref:`Functions.makeItemLink`                           None                     Yes  Yes :ref:`Functions.makeLink`                               None                     Yes  No :ref:`Functions.makeNewWindowLink`                      None                     Yes  No :ref:`Functions.makeUrlLink`                            None                     Yes  No :ref:`Functions.makeXmlLabel`                           None                     Yes  No